-Manuel M Lopez Chairman of the Board
+Approved By Manuel M/Lopez Chairman of the Board

-a.
-ORGANIZATIONAL CHARTER 1 MERALCO Rev. Code: 3 Page 4 of 4 Section: Board of Directors Effectivity Date: Sept.
-28, 2009 Subject: Nomination and Governance Committee Sensitivity Classification : Confidential
+R. ORGANIZATIONAL CHARTER 2 MERALCO Rev. Code: 3 Page 4 of 4 Section Board of Directors Effectivity Date : Sept.
+28, 2009 Subject : Nomination and Governance Committee Sensitivity Classifi Confidential cation :

-- The Committee shall cause records to be kept for the following: - (a) appointments and resignations of the Members/Advisors of the Committee; - (b) all agenda and other documents sent to the Members/Advisors of the Committee; and - (c) minutes of proceedings and meetings of the Committee. - 3.
+- 2. The Committee shall cause records to be kept for the following: - (a) appointments and resignations of the Members/Advisors of the Committee; - (b) all agenda and other documents sent to the Members/Advisors of the Committee; and - (c) minutes of proceedings and meetings of the Committee. - 3.
 Any such books and records shall be open for inspection by any Member/Advisor of the Committee upon reasonable prior notice during usual office hours of the Company.

-Resources and Authorities
+G. Resources and Authorities

-The Committee shall have the resources and authorities appropriate to discharge its functions. duties and responsibilities including the authority to obtain advice from external consultants and functional specialists within the Company.
+The Committee shall have the resources and authorities appropriate to discharge its functions, duties and responsibilities including the authority to obtain advice from external consultants and functional specialists within the Company.

-Committee Reports and Performance Evaluation
+H. Committee Reports and Performance Evaluation